Constance Garnett: Life

-Over the next four decades, Garnett produced English-language versions of dozens of volumes by Tolstoy, Gogol, Goncharov, Dostoyevsky, Turgenev, Ostrovsky, Herzen and Chekhov.
+Over the next four decades, Garnett produced English-language versions of dozens of volumes by Tolstoy, Gogol, Goncharov, Dostoevsky, Turgenev, Ostrovsky, Herzen and Chekhov.

+She played a critical role in translating Tolstoy's Anna Karenina (1901) and War and Peace (1904), which were well received.
+Fellow writer and translator Isabel Florence Hapgood translated Tolstoy's Childhood, Boyhood, Youth (1886), and Sevastopol (1888), thereby helping to complete the Tolstoy opus.
+Additionally, Garnett translated Dostoevsky's The Brothers Karamazov (1912) and Crime and Punishment (1914).
+Her translations expanded the popularity of the novels to the English speaking world and even overshadowed Hapgood's first translation of The Brothers Karamazov (1905).

 Her son and only child, David Garnett, trained as a biologist and later wrote novels, including the popular Lady into Fox (1922).

 By the late 1920s, Garnett was frail and half-blind.
 She retired from translating after the publication in 1934 of Three Plays by Turgenev.
 After her husband's death in 1937, she became reclusive.
 She developed a heart condition, with attendant breathlessness, and in her last years had to walk with crutches.
 She died at The Cearne, Crockham Hill, Kent, at the age of 84.

 Reception and legacy

 Constance Garnett translated 71 volumes of Russian literary works, and her translations received acclaim from numerous critics and authors, including Joseph Conrad and D. H. Lawrence.
 Ernest Hemingway admired her translations of Fyodor Dostoevsky and once told a friend that he was unable to read through Leo Tolstoy's War and Peace "until I got the Constance Garnett translation."
-Despite some complaints about being outdated, her translations are still being reprinted today (most are now in the public domain).
+Despite some complaints about being outdated, her translations are still being reprinted today.
+(All are now in the public domain in the United States with the exception of her translation of Turgenev's Three Plays, which was published in 1934.
+As of 2026, all works published before 1931 are in the public domain in the United States.)

 However, Garnett also has had critics, notably Russian authors Vladimir Nabokov and Joseph Brodsky.
 Nabokov said that Garnett's translations were "dry and flat, and always unbearably demure."
 Commenting on a letter of Joseph Conrad to Edward Garnett, in which Conrad had written that "[Constance's] translation of Karenina is splendid.
 Of the thing itself [i.e. Anna Karenina] I think but little, so that her merit shines with the greater luster", Nabokov wrote "I shall never forgive Conrad this crack.
 Actually the Garnett translation is very poor".
 (Nabokov's criticism of Garnett, however, should be viewed in light of his publicly stated ideal that the translator must be male.)
 Brodsky criticised Garnett for blurring the distinctive authorial voices of different Russian authors:

-The reason English-speaking readers can barely tell the difference between Tolstoy and Dostoyevsky is that they aren't reading the prose of either one.
+The reason English-speaking readers can barely tell the difference between Tolstoy and Dostoevsky is that they aren't reading the prose of either one.
 They're reading Constance Garnett.